 The Board does not have a Remuneration and Nomination ("R&N") Committee, this responsibility has been assumed by the Board given the size and scale of the Company.
-The Board, where required, takes a structured review on remuneration and nomination issues.
+The Board, where required, completes a structured review on remuneration and nomination issues.
 The Board would resolve to make nominations of new directors and remuneration as needed.

-The role and responsibilities of the R&N Committee that now resides in the main Board are set out in on the Company's website.
-As a result, the Company did not meet Recommendation 8.1 of the ASX Principles insofar as the R&N Committee existence nor did it comprise at least three independent members.
+The role and responsibilities of the R&N Committee now resides in the main Board.
+As a result, the Company did not meet Recommendation 8.1 of the ASX Principles insofar as the R&N Committee existence, nor did it comprise at least three independent members.